moskensoap/brainfuck/README.md

 # brainfuck-compiler

-The compiler generates C code from Brainfuck source files and passes this C code to the cc compiler via a pipeline.
+The compiler, written in C, generates C code from Brainfuck source files and passes this C code to the `cc` compiler via a pipeline.

+## Process

+1. Brainfuck source files
+2. C code
+3. Pipeline
+4. `cc` compiler
+5. Executable

 ## Features